 1CHIRAG: Creative Hub for Innovation & Reciprocal Research & Action for Gender Equality

-This blog was written by Atul Purty, a Research Associate at PRADAN and first published on Sampark.net on 21 November 2020.
+This blog was written by Atul Purty, a Research Associate at PRADAN and first published on Sampark.net - Local Food: The Future of Our Village Economy on 21 November 2020.
 This version edited by Hannah Gray, GRTA Project Officer on 10 December 2020.

 Most people in India spend a significant proportion of their income on food.
 Many poor people depend on government subsidized rations for their food through the Public Distribution System (PDS), which protects them from rising food costs.
 The Covid-19 pandemic has underlined the importance of this safety net, but also highlighted how some people are excluded, particularly migrant workers moving between States.

 The Public Distribution System (PDS) in India is one of the largest distribution networks of its kind in the world, providing nearly 800 million people with subsidized grain through a network of over half a million Fair Price Shops1.
 The Central and State Governments work in tandem to provide the essential household supplies including wheat, rice, sugar and kerosene as part of the PDS.
 Figure 1 describes the functioning of PDS in India, and Table 1 shows the chronology of PDS in India.

 |1960s||PDS started during the war period to meet the critical food shortages of the 1960s.
 It was instrumental in containing the effects of rising food prices to enable urban consumers to access food.|

 |1970s 1980s||The Agriculture Prices Commission (APC) and Food Corporation of India (FCI) was set up, aimed at improving domestic procurement and storage of food grain for PDS.
 It became a universal scheme for the distribution of subsidised food.|